 - You must start the process with selflessness and not worry about business results.
 If you are expecting immediate reward/gratification and results, you will likely be disappointed (though sometimes the results are truly rapid).

 - There are times when the concept doesn’t work.
 This happens when competitors have already entrenched themselves with the group/association.
 They are insiders, and you are an outsider.
 However, the story here may be more nuanced.
 I connected and ended up on the board of a local construction group and have earned business as a result but could not make progress at the national level because of the competitive barriers.
-Still, there have been tens of thousands of dollars in a local business.
+Still, there have been tens of thousands of dollars in a local businesses.

 - It is best to contribute time rather than money and if you are providing time, to support the group with your sweet spot where you combine passion and talent.
 If you don’t enjoy your time volunteering, it will be painful, and that isn’t good.